jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-04-25-three-js-object-and-camera-position-tracking-in-real-time.markdown

 Because the camera is 'facing' ***toward*** the grid and the objects in the grid, the negative and positive values of the x, y, and z coordinates are OPPOSITE of the actual grid and objects.
 So the way it works in the three.js library is:

 * +x moves the camera to the LEFT of the grid whereas -z moves the camera to the RIGHT
 * +y moves the camera DOWN in the grid whereas -z moves the camera UP
 * +z moves the camera AWAY from the grid whereas -z moves the camera CLOSER

- ***UPDATE***
+ ***UPDATE:***

 I just was honored with a tweet from the great Ricardo Cabello Miguel aka [mr.doob](http://www.mrdoob.com/), creator of three.js, about a better way to get the cameras position in relationship to an object: